-Article 8.6 - Effective date
+Article 8.7 - Effective date

-This regulation was adopted by the dean of the Erasmus MC in June 2024.
-This regulation enters into force on August 31st 2024 and will apply until it has been replaced or amended.
+This regulation was adopted by the dean of the Erasmus MC in June 2024 with the approval or advice of the Joint Assembly and ECRM, after having heard the advice of the examination board.
+This regulation enters into force on August 31st, 2024, and will apply until it has been replaced or amended.